test

 - Carries out sales transaction, wraps and packages goods.

-- Relays information to customers under the direction of pharmacist or other health professional.
+- Relays information to customers under the direction of pharmacist and opticians or optometrists.

 - Arranges displays of merchandise.